tpoisot/ms_abc_networks/ms/ms.md

 We used empirical data of plant-pollinator interactions (59 networks), plant-herbivore interactions (23 networks), phage-bacteria networks (38 interactions), plant-dispersers interactions (30 networks), and host-parasite interactions (121 networks).
-Pollination and seed-dispersal interactions come from the *WebOfLife* database {>>ref<<}.
-Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from Ref
+Pollination and seed-dispersal interactions come from the *WebOfLife* dataset (`http://mangal.io/data/dataset/7/`).
+Phage-bacteria (which are functionally equivalent to host-parasitoid) data are from @flor11ssh.
+Host-parasite data [@stan13dee] are from @stan02mdp.
+Plant-herbivore data are from
-@flores_ssh.
-Host-parasite data are from Ref @stanko_mdp.
-Plant-herbivore data are from Ref @thebault_das.
+@theb08asd.
 Every network was "cleaned" in the following way.
 First, species with no interactions (if any) were removed.
 This yields networks in which all species have at least one interaction.
 Second, interactions strengths (if present) were removed since our model only requires information about the presence or absence of interactions.

 ## Simulations